apiman/apiman/README.md

 We use Maven 3.x to build our software.
 The following command compiles all the code, installs the JARs into your local Maven repository, and runs all of the unit tests:

 	$ mvn clean install

+## Quickstart (i.e. How To Run It)

+The project can be built and deployed on a variety of runtime platforms, but if you want to see it in action as quickly as possible try this:

+    $ mvn clean install -Prun-all

+Then point your browser here to:  http://localhost:8080/apiman-dt-ui/

+You should be able to log in as any of the following users:

+* admin/admin
+* bwayne/bwayne
+* ckent/ckent
+* dprince/dprince

 ## Contribute fixes and features